robertobatts/aws-certification-notes/notes/12-s3-advanced-and-athena.md

 ### Multi-Part Upload
 - Recommended for files > 100 MB, must use for files > 5 GB
-- Can help parallelize uploads
+- Can help parallelise uploads

 ### Transfer Acceleration
 - Increase transfer speed by transferring file to an AWS edge location which will forward the data to the S3 bucket in the target region